ValenDiazzz/FAMAF-U/README.md

 # FAMAF-U
 This repository contains programming scripts used in university courses.
 It includes exercises, projects, and practical assignments developed as part of the curriculum in my degree program (Applied Mathematics).
-Include lenguages such as Python, C/C++ and SQL.
+It includes lenguages such as Python, C/C++ and SQL.

 The courses are: